-Modern EVs can be split into two main types, those that use only a rechargeable battery known as battery electric vehicles (BEVs) and those, known as hybrid electric vehicles (HEV), which work in conjunction with an internal combustion engine.
-The former consists of an electric motor driven by a rechargeable battery which is usually recharged using mains electricity while the vehicle is stationary.
-Ultimately the benefits of this technology depend on the process of electricity generation with renewable energy resulting in the highest CO2 emission reduction.
-The second configuration, the HEV also consists of an electric motor and rechargeable battery, however the system is also assisted by an ICEV to either drive, or accelerate the vehicle directly or to act as a generator to recharge the battery during use.
+Modern EVs can be split into two main types: those that use only a rechargeable battery known as battery electric vehicles (BEVs) and those, known as hybrid electric vehicles (HEV), which work in conjunction with an internal combustion engine.
+The former consists of an electric motor driven by a rechargeable battery, which is usually recharged using mains electricity while the vehicle is stationary.
+Ultimately the benefits of this technology depend on the process of electricity generation, with renewable energy resulting in the highest CO2 emission reduction.
+The second configuration, the HEV, also consists of an electric motor and rechargeable battery.
+However, the system is also assisted by an ICEV either to drive or accelerate the vehicle directly or to act as a generator to recharge the battery during use.

-To deal with the batteries energy depletion during use all EVs utilise regenerative breaking where the electric motor is operated as a generator while the vehicle is decelerating to recharge the battery [1.9].
+To deal with the batteries’ energy depletion during use, all EVs utilise regenerative braking.
+This is where the electric motor is operated as a generator while the vehicle is decelerating to recharge the battery [1.11].
+Here an electric brake is used in conjunction with the conventional mechanical brake (friction braking), both of which are controlled by the usual foot pedal.
+The total braking torque is decided by the driver pressing the brake pedal whilst the load to each type of brake is decided by a control strategy.
+The electric brakes work by running the electric motor attached to the driving wheels in reverse and using the inertia of the vehicle to turn the motor into a generator [1.12].
+The back EMF created by this generator is boosted and acts as a voltage source, redirecting the current to recharge the battery during braking.
+The initial braking is completed by the electric brake to recover the maximum energy, with the mechanical brakes initiating if the braking force required is greater than that created by the electric brake.
+If the battery is full, and therefore not able to accept the charging current, the electric brake will not be capable of producing a sufficient braking force.
+This will result in all or most of the braking being completed by the mechanical brakes, therefore limiting the amount of energy regeneration [1.12].
+It has been shown that the use of regenerative braking can result in an increase of up to 15% in the driving range of the EV [1.12].
+Therefore it is important that the automotive battery is capable of accepting high charging currents during braking periods

 Additionally all HEVs employ an automatic stop start function.
-This allows the ICEV to cut out as soon as the vehicle is stationary, thus relying on the rechargeable battery to maintain the SLI functions until the vehicle moves and the ICE is restarted.
-The level of electrification in HEVs can also vary, resulting in a scaled level of cost to user as well as reduction in local CO2 emissions.
-These are
+This allows the internal combustion engine (ICE) to cut out as soon as the vehicle is stationary, thus relying on the rechargeable battery to maintain the SLI functions until the vehicle moves and the ICE is restarted.
+The level of electrification in HEVs can also vary, resulting in a scaled level of cost to the user as well as reduction in local CO2 emissions.

+The levels of hybridisation are:

-Micro-hybrid electric vehicles: Uses only stop start function and regenerative breaking which is common to all HEVs.
-This has the lowest effect on CO2 emissions at 4-7% but also has the lowest cost per 1% CO2 reduction at €35-100.
+Micro-hybrid electric vehicles: Uses only stop start function and regenerative braking which is common to all HEVs.
+This has the lowest effect on CO2 emissions at 4-7% but also has the lowest cost per % CO2 reduction at €35-100.
+Cars using this technology include the Land Rover Freelander 2TD4 and the BMW 320d

 Mild-hybrid electric vehicles: In addition to the minimum HEV functions the electric motor is used for propulsion assist during an initial acceleration from a stop before the ICE takes over.
-The CO2 benefit of this vehicle is 8-12% with a cost €200-250
+The CO2 benefit of this vehicle technology is 8-12% with a cost of €200-250 per % CO2 reduction.
+Models include the Mercedes Benz S400 BlueHybrid and the Honda Civic.